What is suspension?

 changing their working hours

-placing them under supervision
+having them work under supervision

 Keep it short

-Document and review
+Record and review

-Can the employee take annual leave?
+Can the staff member take annual leave?

-Employees can always cancel pre-booked annual leave if it coincides with a disciplinary investigation; as long as they give the requisite notice.
+Employers can always cancel pre-booked annual leave if it coincides with a disciplinary investigation; as long as they give the requisite notice.

-Communicating with staff upon suspension
+Communicating with staff during suspension

 Communicating with staff upon return to the workplace